integrateddefense/lab_infra/docs/Bootstrap Node/setup.md

 When you get to the step that asks "Where do you want to install the operating system?", select "Load Driver" on the bottom left, and then select the VirtIO driver (Red Hat VirtIO SCSI pass-through controller (D:\amd64\2k22\vioscsi.inf)).

-After the system loads the drivers, you'll be returned to the "Where do you want to isntall the operating system?" page and should now see a Drive 0 as an option.
+After the system loads the drivers, you'll be returned to the "Where do you want to install the operating system?" page and should now see a Drive 0 as an option.
 Select it and then press Next, and let it start installing.

 Once complete, it will restart and then present you with a command line to complete the rest of the setup, including setting the Administrator password, and then it will dump you into the Server Configuration Tool - a GUI-like application to manage typical settings like hostname, networking, updates, etc. Type `15` and hit enter to exit the tool and transition to a regular PowerShell prompt.